Orange-OpenSource/fiware-cepheus/doc/cep/multi-tenant.md

 }
 ```

-Note: ```serviceName/servicePath``` of orion and ```Fiware-Service/Fiware-ServicePath``` of Cepheus-CEP should be same for processing of events. serviceName/servicePath of the orion and Fiware-Service/Fiware-ServicePath of Cepheus-CEP are mapped at the time of subscription.
+**Note**: ```serviceName/servicePath``` of orion and ```Fiware-Service/Fiware-ServicePath``` of Cepheus-CEP should be same for processing of events. serviceName/servicePath of the orion and Fiware-Service/Fiware-ServicePath of Cepheus-CEP are mapped at the time of subscription.

 On sending this configuration, Cepheus-CEP saves the configuration as a configuration file locally named as ```cep-testservice-testservicepath```.
 Then it subscribe to orion for the given serviceName and servicePath(given in provider section).